radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ### On-the-wire User-Password versus CHAP-Password

 There is one more security myth which should be put to rest about PAP versus CHAP.
-There is a common belief that CHAP is more secure, because the User-Password attribute is sent "in the clear" in Access-Request packets.
+There is a common belief that CHAP is more secure, because passwords are sent "in the clear" via the User-Password attribute.
 This belief is false.

-The User-Password attribute is obfuscated when it is sent in an Access-Request packet, using keyed MD5 and the shared secret, as defined in {{RFC2865}} Section 5.2.
-At the time of this writing, no attack bettwe than brute force has been found which allows an attacker to reverse this obfuscation.
+The User-Password attribute is obfuscated when it is sent in an Access-Request packet, using keyed MD5 and the shared secret, as defined in {{RFC2865, Section 5.2}}.
+At the time of this writing, no attack better than brute force has been found which allows an attacker to reverse this obfuscation.

-There have been claims that this obfuscation is insecure, and that it is preferable to use CHAP-Password as it does not "send the password in clear-text".
+There have been claims that it is preferable to use CHAP-Password as it does not "send the password in clear-text".
 This claim is likewise false.

 The CHAP-Password attribute depends on the hash of a visible Request Authenticator (or CHAP-Challenge) and the users password, while the obfuscated User-Password depends on the same Request Authenticator, and on the RADIUS shared secret.
 For an attacker, the difference between the two calculations is minimal.
 They can both be attacked with similar amounts of effort.
-As a result, any security analysis which makes the claim that "User-Password insecure because it is protected with MD5" ignores the fact that the CHAP-Password attribute is constructed through substantially similar methods.
+As a result, any security analysis which makes the claim that "User-Password insecure because it uses MD5" ignores the fact that the CHAP-Password attribute is constructed through substantially similar methods.

 ### PAP vs CHAP Conclusions

-A careful security analyis shows that for both PAP and CHAP / MS-CHAP, the RADIUS server must have access to the clear-text version of the password.
-So there is minimal difference in risk exposure between the different authentication methods if a RADIUS server is compromised.
+A careful security analyis shows that for all of PAP, CHAP, and MS-CHAP, the RADIUS server must at some point have access to the clear-text version of the password.
+As a result, there is minimal difference in risk exposure between the different authentication methods if a RADIUS server is compromised.

-However, when PAP is used, the user credentials can be stored securely, while such secure storage is impossible with CHAP and MS-CHAP.
-There is a substantial difference in risk exposure between the different authentication methods, with PAP offering substantially higher security due to its ability to use "crypt"ed passwords.
-In contrast, CHAP is highly insecure, as any database compromise results in the eimmediate exposure of all clear-text user passwords.
+However, when PAP is used, the user credentials can be stored securely "at rest" in a database, while such secure storage is impossible with CHAP and MS-CHAP.
+There is therefore a substantial difference in risk exposure between the different authentication methods, with PAP offering substantially higher security due to its ability to secure passwords at rest via the "crypt" construct mentioned above.
+In contrast, CHAP is highly insecure, as any database compromise results in the immediate exposure of the clear-text passwords for all users.

+This difference is shown not just in the {{PWNED}} database, but also in attacks on RADIUS systems {{EXPLOIT}}, where attackers identify a vulnerable RADIUS system and:

+> utilized SQL commands to dump the credentials \[T1555\], which contained both cleartext and hashed passwords for user and administrative accounts.

+The attack then proceeded to leverage those passwords:

+> Having gained credentials from the RADIUS server, PRC state-sponsored cyber actors used those credentials with custom automated scripts to authenticate to a router via Secure Shell (SSH), execute router commands, and save the output.

+This attack is only possible when systems store clear-text passwords.

-The result is that when the system as a whole is taken into account, the risk of password compromise is less with PAP than with CHAP or MS-CHAP.
+The result is that when the system as a whole is taken into account, the risk of password compromise is substantially less with PAP than with CHAP or MS-CHAP.
 It is therefore RECOMMENDED that administrators use PAP in preference to CHAP or MS-CHAP.
+It is also RECOMMENDED that administrators store passwords "at rest" in a secure form (salted, hash), as with the "crypt" format discussed above.

-That being said, other authentication methods such as EAP-TLS {{?RFC9190}} and EAP-pwd {{?RFC5931}} do not expose clear-text passwords to the RADIUS server, and therefore can offer lower risk of password exposure.
+That being said, other authentication methods such as EAP-TLS {{?RFC9190}} and EAP-pwd {{?RFC5931}} do not expose clear-text passwords to the RADIUS server, and therefore can lower the risk of password exposure even more.
 It is RECOMMENDED that administrators avoid password-based authentication methods where at all possible.

 ## MS-CHAP can be reversed {#ms-chap}